Thangwasd123/Thang_Portfolio.github.io/README.md

 <p>When I'm not wrangling datasets or building models, you'll find me embracing the quintessential tech bro lifestyle 😤.</p>

 <li>🧗‍♂️ <b>Conquering Gravity</b> - Addicted to bouldering with a particular weakness for deep water soloing.
 Nothing beats the rush of climbing sea cliffs with only the ocean below.
-Always hunting for fellow climbers brave enough to join.</li>
+Always hunting for fellow climbers, here you can find me trembling at the cliff in Mallorca last year.</li>
 <li>🏃‍♂️ <b>Chasing Horizons</b> - Avid runner with battle scars to prove it.
 Got sidelined from the 2025 NN Rotterdam Marathon, but already plotting my comeback for 2026.
 The road always calls back.</li>
 <li>💪 <b>Iron Therapy</b> - Dedicated to lifting weights that make most people question my sanity.
 The heavier, the better.
 There's no problem that can't be solved with a proper deadlift session.</li>
 <li>🎮 <b>Mechanical & Digital Art</b> - Meticulous Gunpla builder by night and devoted Hideo Kojima universe explorer.
 Because sometimes the best way to unwind from complex algorithms is with equally complex narrative mind-bends.</li>